CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-The removal by value of an element works **like the removal of an element by index,** but there are two special considerations: the searched element **may not exist** and for this reason an extra check is necessary; there may be elements with `null` value in the list, which have to be removed and processed correctly.
+The removal by the value of an element works **like the removal of an element by index,** but there are two special considerations: the searched element **may not exist** and for this reason an extra check is necessary; there may be elements with `null` value in the list, which have to be removed and processed correctly.
 The last is done by comparing the elements through the static method `object.Equals(...)` which works well with `null` values.

-In order the removal to work correctly, it is necessary the elements in the array to be comparable, i.e. to have a correct implementation of the method `Equals()` derived from `System.Object`.
+For the removal to work correctly, the elements in the array must be comparable, i.e. to have a correct implementation of the method `Equals()` derived from `System.Object`.

-Bellow we give implementations of the operations for **searching** and checking whether the list **contains** a specified element:
+Below we give implementations of the operations for **searching** and checking whether the list **contains** a specified element:

 ```cs
 /// <summary>Searches for given element in the list</summary>